2023 Bond Referendum

 - Significant improvements to Waukee High School auditorium and fine arts space

 - Funds to build elementary school #12 in the district

 - New auditorium at South Middle School

 - Northern transportation and operations center

-- Roof replacements on multiple district buildings
+- New parking lots and roof replacements on multiple district buildings

 - Track and turf replacement at Northwest High School, Waukee High School, and Timberline School